Campus Pastor's Office Worship Team

 1st Year students are not normally allowed to be full-fledged members of the Worship Team.
 This rule is designed to enable 1st year students to get used to the rigors of college life before stepping into leadership.

-Contact Joel Patterson about this year's tryout details.
+Contact Eben Drost about this year's tryout details.

 "My desire is to encourage a culture of worship that is faithful to Christ, in harmony with Westmont’s mission and values, theologically rich, multicultural, and artistically creative.
 I hope that the work I am a part of will stand as an "Ebenezer" -- an enduring monument to God's faithfulness (1 Sam 7:12)"